 The Takeaway

 When your lender repossesses your car, it doesn’t necessarily have to leave you stranded.
 Reinstatement and redemption provide options for getting your car back, though the process can be costly.
 It’s generally far better to avoid repossession in the first place.
 If you find your auto payments are becoming untenable, consider refinancing your auto loan to help make your monthly payments easier.
 Refinancing before you fall behind on payments typically has a minimal effect on your credit score.
 Note that refinancing after a repossession can be extremely difficult.
 Another option that may be available to you is to trade in your vehicle for a less expensive car with cheaper payments.
-To learn more about refinancing your auto loan, visit Lantern by SoFi, which provides tips, tools and an easy way to compare financial products to fit your needs.
+If you’re interested in refinancing your auto loan, consider Lantern by SoFi, which provides tips, tools, and an easy way to compare financial products to fit your needs.
+With just one application, you can view rates and terms from top lenders in our network, all with no obligation to you.

 Frequently Asked Questions